 Equalizing Without an Equalizer

-This can prove to be problematic in some situations though.
+However, this can prove to be problematic in some situations.
 Some sources can come across as incredibly “boomy” when a directional microphone is placed close by.
 Acoustic guitars suffer from this problem near their sound hole.

 Let’s take a look at an example: